cfpb/consumerfinance.gov/README.md

-gulp build           # Concatenate, optimize, and copy source files to the production /dist/ directory. gulp clean           # Remove the contents of the production /dist/ directory. gulp lint            # Lint the scripts and build files. gulp test            # Run linting, unit and acceptance tests (see below). gulp test:unit       # Run only unit tests on source code. gulp test:acceptance # Run only acceptance (in-browser) tests on production code.
+gulp build           # Concatenate, optimize, and copy source files to the production /dist/ directory. gulp clean           # Remove the contents of the production /dist/ directory. gulp lint            # Lint the scripts and build files. gulp docs            # Generate JSDocs from the scripts. gulp test            # Run linting, unit and acceptance tests (see below). gulp test:unit       # Run only unit tests on source code. gulp test:acceptance # Run only acceptance (in-browser) tests on production code.